rrottmann/filewrangler/README.md

 The filewrangler script usually gets invoked via cron.
 So the renamed file will be picked up during the next run.

-# Tipp: Use skip cmd for advanced rules
+# Tipp: Use skip action for advanced rules

 The skip action has been implemented.
 This allows more advanced rulesets.